blockchainsllc/in3-docs/docs/api-java.md

 Provides methods to cache data.

-These data could be NodeLists, contract codes or validator changes.
+These data could be NodeLists, contract codes, or validator changes.

 ##### getItem